 She is just like any other British woman, with problems of cellulite, baby fat, a curvaceous body, who needs to highlight the perfection she is gifted with – like her elegant facial features or a good, proportionate boob size.
 Her attitude to getting naked on screen is to help women, ordinary British folks, to feel empowered through her characters, through the stories she graces, even if it is a bit too much of a separate way of handling empowerment, artistically.

 Initially afraid of aging, Kate Winslet is a lot more comfortable in her own skin now, than she thought would have been, which is a positive sign for this petite lass.
 She sets an example with her waistline, that it is okay to love your British roast too much, if you still need more time to accommodate the health kick into your life to feel and look like a million bucks!
 It’s not recommended to love the greens religiously but it is good to love your body enough to look after it with good, healthy food.

-Fame was never her calling card, it just fell into her lap despite “being fat” as Kate rather self-deprecatingly termed herself as.
+Fame was never her calling card, it just fell into her lap despite ‘being fat’ as Kate rather self-deprecatingly termed herself as.
 She doesn’t do cardio, visit the gym, but loves Chardonnay and attributes all of this to still being the young girl who felt she wasn’t very pretty.
-This thought terrifies Kate, she constantly worries about her waistline and if she can ever fit into Hollywood when everyone else is so far off from her.
-So, what do you say to a wonderful actress, and that “fat mate at the pub” deep inside?
-It’s a good thing Kate is GREAT with the conversations, and her sense of wanting to belong in London, is in the right place – because love for green vegetables or not, she REALLY needs to make more of an effort to skip the champagne, with a glass of freshly squeezed orange juice, sometimes.
+This thought terrifies Kate, she constantly worries about her waistline and if she can ever fit into Hollywood when everyone else is so far off from her – it’s a good thing Kate is GREAT with the conversations, and her sense of wanting to belong in London, is in the right place – because love for green vegetables or not, she REALLY needs to make more of an effort with her waistline, sometimes.